na7hk3r/na7hk3r/README.md

                 oracleNextEducation: "F2 T5 Back-end",
                 digitalHouse: "Certified Tech Developer"
                 },
- current: "I'm studying a bachelor's degree in IT at Universidad del Trabajo (UTU), Uruguay."
+ current: "I'm studying a bachelor's degree in IT at UTU, Uruguay."
 }
 ```